 Create Your Own Terms And Conditions

 While copying someone’s terms and conditions may save you some time and effort now, long-term consequences could be waiting just around the corner.
-The risk versus reward balance simply isn’t there, especially if you’re copying terms from your closest competitors.

 Create your own terms and conditions for your business so you stay on the right side of the law, and leave your reputation in the clear with customers.